 LIFE SCIENCES AND SYSTEMS

-The AIAA Life Sciences and Systems Technical Committee is a group of scientists and engineers who are dedicated to the advancement of the science and technology that enables humans to live and work in space and other hostile environments and that helps us to understand the effects of those environments on biological systems.
+The AIAA Life Sciences and Systems Technical Committee is a group of scientists and engineers who are dedicated to the advancement of the science and technology that enables humans to live and work in space and other dynamic and extreme environments through the understanding of the effects of those environments on biological systems.
 Major discipline areas represented by the committee members include: Environmental Control and Life Support Systems, Medical Sciences and Systems, Biological Sciences and Systems, Human Factors Engineering, Extravehicular Activity (EVA) Systems and Techniques, Biotechnology Applications, and Astrobiology.
 Prospective members should have significant experience in one or more of these discipline areas.
 Members are also expected to have strong skills in communication, leadership, and innovation and a strong desire to contribute actively to the work of the committee.

 Stimulate and apply the development of knowledge related to Lighter-Than-Air Systems for transport, communications, surveillance, optics, and utility applications and to disseminate such knowledge throughout the aerospace community.
 Emphasis shall be placed on the technical disciplines of low speed aerodynamics and control, propulsion, structures, economic analyses and new material developments, as they apply to airships, aerostats, hybrids and derivatives thereof.